 The major at Wells is ordinarily physics, followed by study in the area of interest within the engineering field at the coordinate institution (in some cases, an alternative Wells science major would be more appropriate).
 After three years at Wells, a student transfers to the coordinate institution.
 There, in the fourth year, any remaining Wells B.A. requirements are completed as part of the engineering curriculum.
 At the end of the fifth year, the Bachelor of Science in engineering from the university will be awarded, along with a degree from Wells.
 Exceptionally talented students may earn the master's degree in engineering at Columbia University by completing additional courses during summer sessions.

 Students will complete all major and distribution requirements of Wells College before entering Columbia.
 They may seek an exception to this requirement by writing to the SEAS Dean (School of Engineering and Applied Science).
 The request must be accompanied by a letter of support from the dual-degree engineering director at the participating institution.
 Exceptions will be made at the sole discretion of the SEAS's dean.

 Advisor: Professor Uddin

-Wells has a formal articulation (transfer) agreement with Clarkson University in Potsdam, New York, under which Wells Students graduating with a B.A. and who have taken the required business foundation courses specified in the agreement may apply for a one-year M.B.A./M.S.M.S. program at Clarkson and, if accepted, can complete the program within one academic Year.
+Wells has a formal articulation agreement with Clarkson University in Potsdam, New York, under which Wells Students graduating with a B.A. and who have taken the required business foundation courses specified in the agreement may apply for a one-year M.B.A./M.S.M.S. program at Clarkson University.
+If accepted, students can complete the program within one academic year.
 The Clarkson M.B.A. program is intensive and rigorous with an integrated curriculum that focuses on the global environment, technology in the work place, teamwork, leadership, and integrity.
 Tracks within the M.B.A. program other than the general M.B.A. are global supply chain management, environmental management, and innovation and new venture management.